cechaney/Banshee/README.md

 # Banshee
 A custom built Web Render Proxy that uses a pool of PhantomJS instances to provide SEO for JavaScript apps

+######Things to keep in mind
+1. This is a POC / Experiment
+2. To go to production it needs more error handling and logging
+3. Implementing a caching strategy in front or inside the proxy code is necessary

+######Known issues
+1. The QT library used by Phantom leaks memory if image loading is not enabled when starting PhantomJS.
+To address this, code is present to detect loading of images and abort those requests.
+2. Memory usage on OSX seems to have big issues!
+I'm seeing 5GB usage by a single instance of PhantomJS, and subsequent crashes.
+On Linux Phantom's memory usage is managed correctly and operation is smooth and reliable.

 ##Architecture
 <img src="./doc/images/banshee.png"/>

 ##Requirements
 JavaScript, Node.js, and PhantomJS are required to run.

+##Installation
+1. Install PhantomJS locally
+2. Clone this repository
+3. Run "npm install" in the local repository directory
+4. Change the config.json file's "targetHost" property to the site you want to front
+5. Run "node banshee.js"
+6. In a browser, navigate to "http://localhost:8888"